Operation Impact: 2014

 The first Canadian airstrike against an Islamic State target in Iraq occurred on 2 November 2014.

 It was reported that CF-18s successfully destroyed heavy engineering or construction equipment used to divert the Euphrates River near the city of Fallujah.

 On 11 November, CF-18s dropped laser guided bombs near the city of Baiji, in Northern Iraq.
 The Department of National Defence stated that the strike targeted equipment that could have been used to attack coalition assets.
 On 17 November, a warehouse used by ISIS was struck by CF-18s.
 It was believed to be a site for the construction of roadside bombs.
 On 19 November 2014, two CF-18s attacked ISIL positions northwest of Kirkuk.
 On 27 November 2014, it was confirmed that Canadian jets had not performed any air strikes for several days, but continued to provide escort for coalition cargo flights.
 On 28 November, Canadian CF-18s supported Iraqi security force operations around Hīt in Anbar Province, performing strikes against ISIL positions.
 On 30 November Canadian fighter jets struck ISIL forces southeast of Mosul in an area controlled by the group.

 Striking ISIL forces near Mosul, CF-18s from Canada attacked mortar positions and an armoured car.
 Canadian CF-18s continued to partake in coalition attacks, striking ISIL positions consisting of two bunkers and two machine gun emplacement northeast of Mosul on 5 December.
 Two CF-18s struck ISIL positions east of Al Qa'im, destroying a bunker on 10 December.
 They were supported by a CP-140 Aurora performing reconnaissance.

-Airstrikes intensified later in December, with ISIL targets successfully struck on 17 December, 19 December, 20 December, 22 December and 24 December.
+Airstrikes intensified later in December, with ISIL targets successfully struck on 17, 19 and 20 December, 22 and 24 December.
 Canadian airstrikes continued, attacking near Fallujah on 31 December.